Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

     2. Create the pipeline from Blob Storage to SQL Data Warehouse:
         1. Right-click **Drafts** and choose "New pipeline",
-        2. Copy the content in [BlobToSqlDW.json](resource/AzureDataFactory/BlobToSqlDW.json) (available in the resource folder of this git repository) to the editor.
+        2. Copy the content in [BlobToSqlDW.json](resource/AzureDataFactory/BlobToSqlDW.json) (available in the `resource/AzureDataFactory` folder of the [git repository](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Technical%20Deployment%20Guide)) to the editor.
         3. Specify an active period that you want the pipeline to run.
 The active period should be the same as what you chose above.
 	4. Set the value "isPaused" to "false".
         5. Click the up arrow button to deploy the pipeline.